Johnny Lattner: Personal life

-Lattner routinely rented out his Heisman Trophy to tailgates and other events with the proceeds donated to charity.
+Lattner routinely rented out or loaned his Heisman Trophy to exhibitions, tailgates, and other events, often with the proceeds donated to charity.
 At halftime during Fenwick's 2007 game versus Hubbard at Soldier Field, Lattner's #34 jersey was retired.

 Lattner had 25 grandchildren, several of whom have also played football for Fenwick High School.
-Robert Spillane, a class of 2014 graduate, played football at the linebacker position for Western Michigan University, and has played in the NFL for the Tennessee Titans and the Pittsburgh Steelers.
+Robert Spillane, a class of 2014 graduate, played football at the linebacker position for Western Michigan University, and has played in the NFL for the Tennessee Titans, the Pittsburgh Steelers, the Las Vegas Raiders, and currently with the New England Patriots.
 Another grandson, Ryan Smith, also graduated from Fenwick in 2014, played football at the tight end position for Miami University, and was an off-season member of the Green Bay Packers in 2018.

 Lattner was 83 when he died from mesothelioma in his Melrose Park, Illinois home on February 12, 2016.